-High-voltage batteries in vehicles with hybrid electric and full electric drivetrains are tested in a charged state as per Federal Motor Vehicle Safety Standard (FMVSS) 305, which specifies a maximum state of charge recommended by the manufacturer.
-If no recommendation is made, the battery is tested at a state of charge of not less than 95 percent of maximum capacity.
+High-voltage batteries in vehicles with full-electric drivetrains are tested at a state of charge (SoC) of 12.5 percent (± 2.5 percent), with a minimum of 25 miles of travel capacity on the battery.
+The high-voltage batteries in hybrid vehicles will be tested at an SoC of 12.5 percent (± 2.5 percent), with no minimum mileage range requirements.
 Maintenance fuses are not removed, but additional precrash and postcrash precautions specified by the vehicle manufacturer are followed.
 Equipment will be added to the high-voltage system in accordance with manufacturer recommended procedures for monitoring electrical isolation as per FMVSS 305.
+Thermocouple(s) also will be attached to the high-voltage battery to detect temperature increases that may indicate a thermal runaway condition.

 Multiple onboard video cameras are placed in the vehicle.
-Typically, one is attached to the right front passenger door, just aft of the A-pillar, and two others are attached to the roof in the rear seating area.
+Typically, one is attached to the right front passenger door, just aft of the A-pillar, one to the rear passenger door, and two are attached to the roof in the rear seating area.
 Lights for these cameras also are attached to the vehicle.
-The total weight of the three digital cameras, mounting hardware, camera router, cables, and lights is 19.6 kg.
+The total weight of the four digital cameras, mounting hardware, camera router, cables, and lights is 25.5 kg.